shahad-almubki/Temporal-Modeling-in-Multimodal-Depression-Detection/README.md

 ## Status
 Academic Critical Review
-Master of Data Science – Advanced Data Mining
+Course – Artificial Intelligence and Deep Learning Masters Program – Data Science.

 ## Disclaimer
-This repository contains a critical review and experimental analysis of an existing research paper.
+This repository contains a critical review of an existing deep learning research paper.
 All credit for the original model, data, and methodology belongs to the original authors.